 All levels are self-contained.
 That is, while there is enough height and breadth such that the screen must scroll left, right, up and down to cover the entire scope of each level, there is no progression from its "beginning" to its "end".
 As such, each level is more or less a very large room.

 Entering three doors in alphabetical order will turn all onscreen doors the same color, allowing Haggle Man to defeat more enemies at once and gain more points.
 Entering three doors in reverse alphabetical order will heal Haggle Man if he has been hit.
 Entering doors can also uncover hidden scrolls.
 Collecting three scrolls unleashes a screen-filling " smartbomb" attack that either stuns or clears away on-screen enemies.
 Also, the boss characters will be hiding behind doors.
-Haggle Man can stay behind doors for as long as you hold up on the D-pad.
-So, if you reveal a boss character, and have Haggle Man stay behind the door long enough, the boss character will leap out onto the level.
-This way, you can defeat it without having to wait until all the other enemies are defeated.
+Haggle Man can stay behind doors for as long as the up button was held on the D-pad.
+So, if the player reveals a boss character, and have Haggle Man stay behind the door long enough, the boss character will leap out onto the level.
+This way, Haggle Man can defeat it without having to wait until all the other enemies are defeated.

 - The Japanese name for Robot Ninja Haggle Man is Karakuri Ninja Haguruman.
 Haguruman is a combination of haguruma and man; haguruma meaning gear, and man representing a robot like in the Mega Man series.
 For the North American release XSEED opted for a more direct translation, as a North American publisher would have likely done 1985.